lakshmankumar12/nixPowerToolNotes/git_notes.md

 #log a file
 svn log filename

+# add a new file.
+Directory is implicitly addede when you add a file.
+svn add path/to/filename
+## undo a add
+svn revert path/to/filename

 #get a particular version of file .. equivalent of git show
 svn cat -r 3 http://svn.red-bean.com/repos/test/readme.txt